-The Consumer Product Safety Improvement Act (CPSIA) was enacted in 2008 in the US, implemented by CPSC (Consumer Product Safety Commission), for the purpose of imposing new testing and documentation requirements and setting new acceptable levels of some chemical substances on children’s products including.
+The Consumer Product Safety Improvement Act (CPSIA) was enacted in 2008 in the US, and implemented by the Consumer Product Safety Commission (CPSC), to impose new testing and documentation requirements.
+It also sets acceptable levels of some chemical substances on children’s products, including children’s jewelry.

-Children’s jewelry is defined by the ASTM as jewelry designed or intended primarily for use by children 12 and under.
-They include bracelet, brooch, chain, crown or tiara, cufflink, hair accessories, and more.
-Click here for more classification of children’s jewelry.
+Children’s jewelry is defined as jewelry designed or intended primarily for use by children 12 and under.
+They include products such as:

-The CPSIA requires that all domestic manufacturers and importers (when products are manufactured overseas) of children’s jewelry must ensure that their products are compliant with all applicable and mandatory ASTM substance restrictions and standards.
-Such standards, for example, includes ASTM Standard F2923.
+The CPSIA requires that importers and manufacturers of children’s jewelry must ensure that their products are compliant with all applicable and substance restrictions and standards.
+Such standards, for example, include ASTM F2923.

-You can learn more about relevant ASTM standards and rules on this page.
+You can learn more about ASTM F2923 on this page.

 As mentioned, jewelry parts and materials, such as beads and chains, may contain excessive amounts of heavy metals and chemicals restricted by the CPSIA and its referenced CPSC and ASTM standards.
 It’s therefore important to assess the existing compliance track record when sourcing jewelry suppliers overseas.

-This is best done by reviewing their existing test reports, as this indicates that the supplier has experience (and ‘compliant subcontractors’) to make jewelry in compliance with the relevant standards.
+This is best done by reviewing their existing test reports, as this indicates that the supplier has experience (and ‘compliant subcontractors’) in making jewelry that comply with the relevant standards.

-US market surveillance authorities require that manufacturers or importers hire a CPSC-approved third-party testing company to verify compliance of the jewelry products intended for children with all requirements before importing and selling children’s jewelry and accessories.
+The CPSC requires that importers or manufacturers hire a CPSC-approved third-party testing company to verify compliance of jewelry products intended for children with all requirements before importing and selling them.

-In most cases, when you request a quotation from a CPSC accepted testing company, the company will, at no additional charge, also help you to determine which ASTM and CPSC standards are applicable to your product.
-This can be very helpful when importing a new product and material, as it’s not always an easy task to assess applicable ASTM standards.
+In most cases, when you request a quotation from a CPSC-accepted testing company, the company will also help you to determine which standards are applicable to your product.
+This can be very helpful when importing a new product and material, as it’s not always an easy task to assess applicable standards.